7RU7H/Archive/Tools/Emulation/Atomic-Red-Team.md

 ```

 #### Warning - Warning - Warning - Warning
-**You may not be able to clear logs in production environments for a good reason, just don't - they barely store enough to catch people - do not be a accidental insider threat**
+**You may not be able to clear logs in production environments for a good reason, just don't - they barely store enough to catch people - do not be an accidental insider threat**

 Customisation of Atomic Red Team
 ```powershell